sair-lab/sair-lab.github.io/_posts/2017-9-28-best-paper-award.md

     </figcaption>
 </figure>

 Existing SLAM methods often require iterative solutions to find data association.
 For example, they require gradient descent algorithm to perform bundle adjustment, require RANSAC and ICP to match two point clouds.
-However, they are all very computational expensive.
+However, all of them are computational expensive or sensitive to initialization.

-To solve this problem, we develop Non-iterative SLAM, which has a non-iterative solution.
+To solve this problem, we develop **Non-iterative SLAM**, which has a non-iterative solution.
 It is the first RGB-D-Inertial SLAM method that has a closed-from solution only with a complexity of O(N log N).

 Because of this, it is very computationally efficient.
 We can even perform real-time dense mapping on a credit card sized computing board.